Differentiated instruction: Understanding by Design

-Understanding by Design (UbD), which was developed by Grant Wiggins is an educational strategy that may be used to inform content in a differentiated classroom.
-This model was further refined by Carol Ann Tomlinson and Jay McTighe, who maintained that UbD and differentiated instruction (DI) form an essential partnership.
-Their position is that learning occurs not at the individual level or to the individual but within the individuals students as they are engaged in exploring concepts.
-The combination of UbD and differentiated instruction is expected to allow educators to simultaneously "craft powerful curriculum in a standards-dominated era and ensure academic success for the full spectrum of learners.
+Understanding by Design (UbD), which was developed by Grant Wiggins, is an educational strategy that may be used to inform content in a differentiated classroom.
+This model was further refined by Carol Ann Tomlinson and Jay McTighe, who maintained that UbD and differentiated instruction form an essential partnership.
+Their position is that learning occurs not at the individual level or to the individual, but within the individual students as they are engaged in exploring concepts.
+The combination of UbD and differentiated instruction is expected to allow educators to simultaneously "craft powerful curriculum in a standards-dominated era and ensure academic success for the full spectrum of learners."

 UbD is described as a backward design model that emphasizes the beginning with the end in mind.
-Here, planning the courses, units, and individual lessons are undertaken based on the desired result.
+Here, planning the courses, units, and individual lessons is undertaken based on the desired result.
 For instance, when teaching a literary piece, the teacher first decides the goal and how the students will be assessed to determine if such goal is achieved.
 The framework also recognizes the importance of assessment and employs evaluative or summative assessment models as the bases of grading.

 Process

-To understand how students learn and what they know, pre-assessment and ongoing assessment are essential.
-This provides feedback for both teacher and student, with the ultimate goal of improving student learning.
-Delivery of instruction in the past often followed a "one size fits all" approach.
-In contrast, differentiation is individually student centered, with a focus on appropriate instructional and assessment tools that are fair, flexible, challenging, and engage students in the curriculum in meaningful ways.
+Pre-assessment and ongoing assessment provide feedback that helps teachers understand how students learn and what they know, with the ultimate goal of improving student learning.
+In the past, delivery of instruction often followed a "one size fits all" approach.
+In contrast, differentiation is individually student-centered and focused on appropriate, fair, flexible and challenging instructional and assessment tools that meaningfully engage students in the curriculum.
+By considering varied learning needs, teachers can develop personalized instruction so their students can learn effectively.

-Students vary in culture, socioeconomic status, language, gender, motivation, ability, disability, learning styles, personal interests and more, and teachers must be aware of these varieties as they plan in accordance with the curricula.
-By considering varied learning needs, teachers can develop personalized instruction so that all children in the classroom can learn effectively.

-The process of how the material in a lesson is learned may be differentiated for students based on their learning styles, taking into account what standards of performance are required for the age level.
-This stage of differentiation allows students to learn based either on what method is easiest for them to gain knowledge, or what may challenge them most: some students may prefer to read about a topic (or may require practice in reading), and others may prefer to listen (or require practice in listening), or acquire knowledge by manipulating objects associated with the content.
+The process of learning may be differentiated for students based on their learning styles, accounting for standards of performance that are required for the age level.
+This stage of differentiation allows students to learn based either on what method is easiest for them to gain knowledge, or what may challenge them most.
+Some students may prefer to read about a topic (or may require practice in reading), and others may prefer to listen (or require practice in listening), or acquire knowledge by manipulating objects associated with the content.
 Information may be presented in multiple ways by the teacher, and may be based on any available methods or materials.
-Many teachers use areas of Multiple Intelligences to provide learning opportunities.
+Many teachers use areas of multiple intelligences to provide learning opportunities.